 Do the Digit Insurance

-If a medical expert suspects a high level of inflammation in a body, they might recommend you a blood test known as the ESR test.
+If a medical expert suspects a high level of inflammation in a body, they might recommend a blood test known as the Erythrocyte Sedimentation Rate (ESR) Test.
 This blood test helps to monitor inflammatory diseases.
+Based on ESR levels, different illnesses could be diagnosed, and the efficacy of therapies could be monitored.

 What Is an ESR Test?